-Amazon and eBay executives were accused last month by MPs of allowing certain overseas suppliers (Amazon and/or eBay customers) to sell their products in the UK without paying VAT.
+Amazon and eBay executives were recently accused by MPs of allowing certain overseas suppliers (Amazon and/or eBay customers) to sell their products in the UK without paying VAT.

 The alleged direct impact being a £1.5bn hole in HM Treasury’s purse; the indirect impact being a number of small, legitimate, UK-based companies going out of business.
 Clearly neither outcome is in the UK’s interests and MPs rightly wanted answers.

 The internet companies’ response was what you might expect; they don’t want these companies selling on their sites and Amazon is focused on “all sellers competing equally”.

 Both companies also pointed out it is the responsibility of the seller to determine and declare the appropriate VAT.
 But if Amazon and eBay are in turn profiting from the fees paid to them by VAT-evading suppliers the line of responsibility becomes a little less clear cut.

 Regardless of the rights and wrongs or debate over who is responsible, such topics serve up two undesirable consequences likely to damage the reputations of those involved.
 Amazon and eBay seem to be, at best, ignoring individuals breaking the law.